Sion719/My-portfolio/README.md

 # My-portfolio
-Sion Pritchard — Data Analyst Portfolio
+Sion Pritchard — Personal Portfolio

  About Me:
 I’m a Psychology with Cognitive Neuroscience graduate with a strong foundation in scientific research, data analysis, and statistics.
 Through the IBM Data Science Professional Certificate and self-driven SQL, Excel, and Power BI development, I’ve built hands-on experience turning raw data into actionable insights.

-This portfolio showcases selected analytical projects demonstrating my ability to clean, explore, and visualize data using data analyst and data science techniques.

  Projects
 1. Undergraduate Dissertation